Correlation Between VNET Group and Formula Systems

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Formula Systems 1985 are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly unsteady basic indicators, Formula Systems showed solid returns over the last few months and may actually be approaching a breakup point.
+Over the last 90 days Formula Systems 1985 has generated negative risk-adjusted returns adding no value to investors with long positions.
+In spite of fairly uncertain basic indicators, Formula Systems showed solid returns over the last few months and may actually be approaching a breakup point.

 VNET Group and Formula Systems Volatility Contrast